Personalizing Agent Privacy Decisions via Logical Entailment: Introduction

 \section{Introduction}

-As Personal AI agents increasingly automate tasks, they frequently encounter scenarios requiring the transmission of private user data.
+As personal AI agents increasingly automate tasks, they frequently encounter scenarios requiring the transmission of private user data.
 Consequently, the agent must determine the appropriateness of such disclosures.
-Consider the restaurant booking scenario in Figure \ref{fig:overview}, where a restaurant requests the user's phone number to finish booking a table.
-While the agent could consult the user, frequent interruptions lead to 'privacy fatigue,' causing disengagement and ineffective data control from the user \cite{acquisti2006there, choi2018role}.
-Ideally, to alleviate this cognitive burden, the agent should be capable to autonomously judge when data sharing is appropriate.
+Consider the restaurant booking scenario in Figure \ref{fig:problem_setup}, where a restaurant requests the user's phone number to complete the table reservation.
+While the agent could seek the user's permission to transmit their phone number, frequent interruptions lead to 'privacy fatigue,' causing disengagement and ineffective data control by the user \cite{acquisti2006there, choi2018role}.
+To alleviate this cognitive burden, the agent should ideally be capable of autonomously judging when data sharing is appropriate.

 Prior to Large Language Models (LLMs), Personal Privacy Assistants (PPAs) relied on either rule-based \cite{zhan2022model, zhan2023privacy} or traditional machine learning (ML) approaches \cite{barbosa2019if, amoros2023predicting}.
-These systems leverage a history of user prior user privacy judgments to decide whether to disclose data for incoming requests.
-For instance (Figure \ref{fig:overview}), if a user previously authorized sharing a phone number for a restaurant reservation, the agent utilizes this precedent to approve similar future requests.
+These systems leverage a history of prior user privacy judgments to decide whether to disclose data for incoming requests.
+For instance, as shown in Figure \ref{fig:problem_setup}, if a user previously authorized sharing a phone number for a restaurant reservation, the agent can utilize this precedent to approve similar future requests.
 However, these methods face significant limitations: (1) rule-based approaches are domain-specific and difficult to transfer without substantial modification; and (2) ML methods require extensive user data (from many users) to achieve high performance.